 It’s such an intricate world.
 The country has no religion yet it allows certain religions to continue practice.
 The regular civilians are afraid of the country’s super-soldiers.
 Not only that, but most of the people are referred to in the same way that the Romans referred to their people.
 There were the patricians and the plebeians.
 And apparently there’s people that are prejudice towards both groups.

 I think my favorite part about this whole novel was the mystery surrounding the deaths of all the nearly perfect people.
-By this I mean the people who, after several diseases affected the population for years, had nearly perfect health.
+By this, I mean the people who, after several diseases affected the population for years, had nearly perfect health.
 Mae is one of those perfect patricians.
-And my god that mystery is kind of insane.
+And that mystery is kind of insane.

-Like how does Richelle come up with these insane mysteries.
+Like, how does Richelle come up with these intricate mysteries?
 And can we talk about the budding romance between Mae and Justin?
 They seem to compliment each other but they have such a tense relationship.
 Literally, their entire relationship is hilarious and so tense.
 Like super tense.
 There’s this whole issue with lying and some kind of crazy deal with a god.

 I hope that eventually Richelle continues with this series after completing The Glittering Court series.
 I had such a great time reading this and really want the other books in the series to also be published.
 Anyway, I hope you enjoy it as much as I did.